CodeCraftsperson/CodeCraftsperson.github.io/essays/UsingAI.md

 9. Coding example e.g. “give an example of using Underscore .pluck”
 - I've used ChatGPT for one of the "Five problems every software engineer should be able to solve" where the problem was to write a function that computes the list of the first 100 Fibonacci numbers.
 I've literally copy and pasted this text in ChatGPT: "Write a function that computes the list of the first 100 Fibonacci numbers.
 By definition, the first two numbers in the Fibonacci sequence are 0 and 1, and each subsequent number is the sum of the previous two.
 As an example, here are the first 10 Fibonnaci numbers: 0, 1, 1, 2, 3, 5, 8, 13, 21, and 34." where ChatGPT was able to output the code in Javascript.
 From there, I understood the code and implemented into my assignment.
 10. Explaining code
+- I've used ChatGPT to search up certain terms that would appear in our meteor application template such as "async" or "await" and how it is used in our code.
+More specifically, when doing our test cafe, I would search up what "await navBar.gotoSignInPage(testController);" would do specifically, where ChatGPT was able to provide proper explanation for me to understand.
 11. Writing code
+- Same as #9, I used ChatGPT for one of the "Five problems every software engineer should be able to solve".
+It was able to show the actual code to write a fibonacci of the first 100 numbers within a function.
 12. Documenting code
+- I have not used AI for documenting code.
+I typically do simple comments to explain what certain code blocks do, but not to the point where I thought using AI would be necessary.
 13. Quality assurance e.g. “What’s wrong with this code <code here>” or “Fix the ESLint errors in <code here>”
+- I would paste ERROR blocks that would be found when doing meteor npm run start or meteor npm install.
+Some of the solutions they provided I have tried but did not work in my case.
+I had to email a professor about the occasion, to which they were able to provide a solution.
 14. Other uses in ICS 314 not listed
+- I would use ChatGPT for many miscallenous things such as "Create a list of 10 things I need that are essential for traveling?" or "What are the pros and cons of both Arrays and linked lists?" or "Whats the difference between whey protein and whey isolate?".
+ChatGPT is such an invaluable resource that provide solutions to many different things that would make life more convenient.

 ## Impact on Learning and Understanding <img width="200px" class="rounded float-start pe-4" src="../img/difficulty/athletic.jpg">